COSC3020/mergesort-ross223/README.md

 Now we multiply the merge function with the outer loops, since it is in essense a loop inside a loop, so we can use loop logic again.
 This results in a final runtime analysis of $\Theta (n^2log(n))$

+## Sources

+Assel Aljazwe helped me with some psuedo code after I wrote this 2 other times.
+It was very helpful for the final product